Fall 2015 Enrollment

 Other: Housing for disabled provided as needed

-Wheaton is proud of the work it does to prepare its student for post-graduate success.
-Students, upon graduation, are well-equipped with the tools and skills necessary to succeed in the working world.
-This is achieved largely through Wheaton’s liberal arts education.
-Because a liberal arts education is both general and specific, students earn a wealth of knowledge that spans all disciplines.
-Aside from the degree, the College boasts a list of credentials that prove the value of a Wheaton education.
+Wheaton is proud of the work it does to prepare its students for postgraduate success.
+Upon graduation, Wheaton scholars are well equipped with the tools and skills necessary to succeed in the working world.
+This is achieved largely through Wheaton’s liberal arts education; it is both general and specific in a way that earns students a wealth of knowledge in a span of disciplines.
+Aside from the degree itself, the College boasts a list of credentials that prove the value of a Wheaton education.

 Admissions Fall 2015